coopengo/coog-admin/README.md

 ### Situation

 - You start working on Coog
-- You have got an archive with the Coog image (coog.tar.gz)
+- You have an archive with the Coog image (coog.tar.gz)
 - You have no initial dataset

 ### Steps